zeroecco/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 ### <span class="text-[var(--vocs-color\_textAccent)]">\*</span> Agreement and Staking

 Once a prover's bid is accepted, the transaction is finalized.
-Both parties stake funds to guarantee payment and ensure the prover’s commitment to deliver the proof.
+Both parties stake funds to guarantee payment and ensure the prover's commitment to deliver the proof.

 ### <span class="text-[var(--vocs-color\_textAccent)]">\*</span> Proof Generation